nikhil-ravi/resume-public/README.md

   ```
   Make sure to replace the version number in the above commands with the latest version of pandoc.

-2. Edit the `resume.md` file to your liking.
-If you want to hide something in the public release, simply enclose that part of the text in HTML `span` tags with a class name of `privatize`:
+3. Edit the `resume.md` file to your liking.
+To hide information in the public release, enclose that part of the text in HTML `span` tags with a class name of `privatize`:
   ```md
   # Nikhil Ravi

   New York, NY | <span class="privatize">1 (800) 800 8009 |</span> LinkedIn | GitHub
   ```
-3. Then run:
+4. Run t:
   ```bash
   make all BRANCH_NAME=$(git rev-parse --abbrev-ref HEAD) PRIVATIZE=true
   ```
   - The BRANCH_NAME variable is used to name the output files.
-  - The PRIVATIZE variable is used to determine whether to include the phone number and email address in the output files.
-      - Set PRIVATE to true to remove the phone number and email address and generate the public version of the resume.
+  - The PRIVATIZE variable, when set to true, removes the information enclosed in the `span` tags with the `privatize` class name, generating the public version of the resume.
-      - Set PRIVATE to false to include the phone number and email address and generate the private version of the resume.
-  This will create the PDF and DOCX files in the `output` directory.
+5. This will create the PDF and DOCX files in the `output` directory.

-4. Once you are done editing, create two repositories, one private and the other public.
+6. Once done editing, create two repositories, one private and the other public.
-5. Provide `Read and Write` permissions to GitHub workflows under `Repository Settings > Actions > General > Workflow permissions`.
+7. Enable GitHub Actions in the private repository and provide `Read and Write` permissions to GitHub workflows under Repository `Settings > Actions > General > Workflow permissions`.
-6. Create a Fine grained Personal Access Token under `Settings > Developer Settings > Personal access tokens > Fine-grained tokens` and provide it access to both the repositories and enable Read and Write permissions for `Actions` and `Contents`.
+8. Create a Fine-grained Personal Access Token under `Settings > Developer Settings > Personal access tokens > Fine-grained tokens` with access to both repositories.
+Enable `Read and Write` permissions for `Actions` and `Contents`.
-7. Add this token as a repository secret for the private repository under `Secrets and variables > Actions > Repository Secrets` and give it the name `RELEASE_REPO_SECRET`.
+9. Add this token as a repository secret for the private repository under `Secrets and variables > Actions > Repository Secrets` with the name `RELEASE_REPO_SECRET`.
-8. Add the url of the public repository as an environment variable unde `Secrets and variables > Actions > Repository Variables` and give it the name `PUBLIC_REPO_URL`.
+10. Add the URL of the public repository as an environment variable under `Secrets and variables > Actions > Repository Variables` with the name `PUBLIC_REPO_URL`.
-9. Commit and push your changes to your private repository.
+11. Commit and push your changes to the private repository.
 This will start the workflow in `.github/workflows/build-resume.yml`, and release the private and public resumes on their respective repositories.

 ### Auto compile on save with VS Code